martinluedtke/martinluedtke.github.io/_pages/about.md

     hyperbolic curves, a refined version of the method due to A. Betts and N. Dogra often gives stronger results.
 The first explicit calculations using this method were carried out by our project group at the 2020 Arizona Winter School.
-    We could solve the _S_-unit equation in cases where _S_ contains 2 primes (see [here](https://arxiv.org/pdf/2106.10145.pdf) for the paper and
+    We could solve the _S_-unit equation in cases where _S_ contains two primes (see [here](https://arxiv.org/pdf/2106.10145.pdf) for the paper and
     [here](https://github.com/martinluedtke/dcw_coefficients){:target="_blank"}{:rel="noopener noreferrer"}
     for the Sage code).
 These calculations in depth 2 were insufficient to